 Praised by Opera News as a “gleaming, pitch perfect soprano” and the Wall Street Journal as “piercingly lovely,” soprano Leela Subramaniam has sung with some of the world’s most prestigious houses, including the Metropolitan Opera, Bavarian State Opera, Gärtnerplatz Theater, Theater Basel, Irish National Opera, LA Opera, and Carnegie Hall.
 A winner of the Bjorn Eklund Scholarship, she was a member of the Bavarian State Opera studio as a young artist.
 She was the 1st prize winner of the Joan Taub Ades Competition, as well as a finalist in the Metropolitan Opera Eric and Dominique Laffont Competition, Tenor Viñas Competition, Giulio Gari Foundation, and the Zinka Milanov International Competition.
 Passionate about new music, Leela has performed in five world premieres, two of which have been by women of color.

-Her past performances include the title roles in Lucia di Lammermoor (Donizetti) and Thais (Massenet), Pamina, Miss Wordsworth (Albert Herring/Britten), and Angelica (Orlando Paladino/Haydn).
-As a young artist, she was a Gerdine Young Artist with the Opera Theater of St. Louis and attended the Chautauqua Institution Voice Program with Marlena Malas.
+Her past performed roles include the title roles in Lucia di Lammermoor (Donizetti) and Thais (Massenet), Pamina (Die Zauberflote/Mozart), Donna Anna (Don Giovanni/Mozart) with Heartbeat Opera, Miss Wordsworth (Albert Herring/Britten) with the Bavarian State Opera, Soeur Constance (Dialogues of the Carmelites/Poulenc), and Angelica (Orlando Paladino/Haydn).
+As a young artist, she was also a Gerdine Young Artist with the Opera Theater of St. Louis and attended the Chautauqua Institution Voice Program for several years with Marlena Malas.

 Ms. Subramaniam received her Master of Music and Professional Studies Certificate in Vocal Performance from the Manhattan School of Music and her B.A. from the University of California-Los Angeles in Art History and Music (Vocal Performance).
 She is currently pursuing her Doctor of Musical Arts in Vocal Performance at the University of California-Los Angeles.

-Ms. Subramaniam speaks German, French, Italian, and Spanish conversationally and lives in Los Angeles, California, where she maintains a robust voice studio.
+Ms. Subramaniam speaks German, French, Italian, and Spanish conversationally and lives in Los Angeles, California, where she maintains a voice studio and enjoys painting alongside her black cat Lucia.
 She was born and raised in Los Angeles of multiracial descent; her father is South Indian and her mother is Ecuadorian and Cuban.